banner-hero

 Gorak Shep (Gorakshep)

 Gorak Shep is the last village of your trek itinerary in EBC.
-There is no camping site in Everest Base Camp.
-Hence, Gorak Shep is the only location close to your end destination in the Everest Base Camp trek itinerary.
+There is no camping site in the Everest Base Camp.
+Hence, Gorak Shep is the only location near your final destination on the Everest Base Camp trek itinerary.
 Trekkers can return to the village once they complete the trek.
 You can also choose to take a rest day when you are here.
-Adventurers usually stop in Gorak Shep before climbing the Everest Base Camp to acclimate and avoid altitude sickness at high altitudes.
+Adventurers usually stop in Gorak Shep before climbing to Everest Base Camp to acclimate and avoid altitude sickness.

 Dingboche Viewpoint